JeanFerka/ArcadeAPI/README.md

         public:
             virtual ~IGameModule() = default;

-            virtual std::vector<Event> getEvents() = 0;
+            // returns the game events that occured. virtual std::vector<Event> getEvents() = 0;

-            virtual void update(std::vector<IDisplayModule::Event> events) = 0;
+            // updates the state of the game. virtual void update(std::vector<IDisplayModule::Event> events) = 0;

+            // draws the game on the display given as parameter. virtual void draw(IDisplayModule &display) const override = 0;
     };
 }
 ```

-`IGameModule::getEvents` returns the game events that occured.
-`IGameModule::update` updates the state of the game.
-`IGameModule::draw` draws the game on the display given as parameter.

 They must also implement the following symbol, that returns an instance of the class implementing the interface.